-The kindy teacher (kindy gardener) welcomes the children with such reverence, for she works from an understanding that each one has birthed from spiritual realms into a family, a community, a country, the times we live in with its unique opportunities and challenges.
-Each child is a wonder to her with tasks to do and potential to unfold.
-Everything she does and brings to the children, is to enable them to come into the world in a way that is respectful, confident and optimistic, as they go on in their life journey.
+The Kindy teacher (Kindy gardener) welcomes the children with such reverence, for they work from an understanding that each one has birthed from spiritual realms into a family, a community, a country, the times we live in with its unique opportunities and challenges.
+Each child is a wonder to them with tasks to do and potential to unfold.
+Everything they do and bring to the children, is to enable them to come into the world in a way that is respectful, confident and optimistic, as they go on in their life journey.
 A sense of gratitude and reverence pervades the kindy garden.
 Are these not two of the most universal and spiritual qualities we can aspire to?
 Kindy is a light filled, happy and creative place.

-In the first seven years, the child is in the process of growing into and taking hold of her physical body.
-She finds out of her own naturally unfolding forces, an orientation in space, balance, coordination, flexibility and dexterity in a creative and play based environment.
-She develops as a social being in relationship to her friends, nature and to the shared story of human culture.
+In the first seven years, the child is in the process of growing into and taking hold of their physical body.
+They find out of their own naturally unfolding forces, an orientation in space, balance, coordination, flexibility and dexterity in a creative and play-based environment.
+They develop as a social being in relationship to their friends, nature and to the shared story of human culture.
 The burgeoning capacity for imagination is nourished with story, song and play opportunities.
-The kindy lays the foundation for a healthy soul life, through experiences of gentleness, kindness, joy and wonder, tolerance and respect for difference.
-The kindy child develops resilience, and first steps in independence outside of family life and into community.
+The Kindy lays the foundation for a healthy soul life, through experiences of gentleness, kindness, joy and wonder, tolerance and respect for difference.
+The Kindy child develops resilience, and first steps in independence outside of family life and into community.

-Providing the environment and the time for the children to grow and develop these foundation tasks is at the centre of the kindy education.
+Providing the environment and the time for the children to grow and develop these foundation tasks is at the centre of the Kindy education.
 It lays the basis for a well-rounded life and intelligence in every aspect of the child's being.
-The child feels herself cherished in the warmth of Mother Earth and her human community.
+The child feels cherished in the warmth of Mother Earth and her human community.